natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTZ96A.md

 * Powerful gun with access to high-penetrating APFSDS (same as [[ZTZ96]])
 * Autoloader reloads the cannon even when putting out fires or replacing crew members
-* HE shell is extremely powerful (more than 5 kg TNT) for a MBT, can cripple or outright destroy enemies with overpressure
+* HE shell is extremely powerful (more than 5 kg TNT) for a MBT, can cripple or outright destroy enemies via overpressure
-* Low profile comparing to Western counterparts
+* Low profile compared to Western counterparts
 * FY-4 ERA cover turret cheeks and upper glacis, significantly improving protection against common foes (e.g. [[XM-1 (GM)|XM-1]], [[Leopard 2A4]])
 * Roof-mounted heavy machine gun is useful against aircraft and light targets
-* Relatively fast turret rotation speed, compared to contemporary Soviet tanks
+* Relatively fast turret rotation speed compared to contemporary Soviet tanks
-* 2nd generation TVD for gunner allows it to fight better in all conditions
+* 2nd generation TVD for gunner gives the vehicle noticeably better all-weather fighting capabilities as well as awareness
 * Slightly improved mobility over the preceding ZTZ96

 '''Cons:'''

-* Only 3 crew members, can get knocked out easily by a single round
+* Only 3 crew members, can be knocked out easily by a single round
 * Large weak spots
 ** Large and weak mantlet
-** Lower plate is very weak, with penetrating shells killing crew or exploding ammo
+** Lower plate is very weak, with penetrating shells killing crew or detonating the autoloader's ammo carousel
-* Higher BR tanks can still penetrate even through the ERA (e.g. [[Ariete (Family)|Ariete]])
 * Mobility is below average at its rank
 ** Poor reverse speed
 ** Heavier than the preceding ZTZ96 due to added FY-4 ERA - slightly lower reactive mobility
 * Poor gun handling characteristics
 ** Below average gun depression (-5°)
 ** Slow vertical gun aiming
-* Autoloader carousel is a giant ammo rack
-* No ATGM capability, unlike the T-64B and T-72B

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->